ipsavitsky/ethonline2025/README.md

 This is a submission for the Ethonline 2025 event

 ## Structure
-- `frontend/` - Next.js frontend for the AuditChain platform
+- `frontend/` - Next.js frontend for the Watson platform
 - `backend/` - Go backend (coming soon)

 ## Setup